hugapi/HOPE/all/HOPE-8--Style-Guide-for-Hug-Code.md

 ## Line Length

 Too short of lines discourage descriptive variable names where they otherwise make sense.
-Too long of lines reduce overall readability and make it hard to compare to files side by side.
+Too long of lines reduce overall readability and make it hard to compare 2 files side by side.
 There is no perfect number: but for Hug, we've decided to cap the lines at 100 characters.

 ## Descriptive Variable names